You can only connect integrations if you are a Next Matter admin.

 Skip failed integration steps

 When you configure an integration step, you can decide what to do if the connection fails.
-You can either:
+You can either:- decide to skip the step and let the workflow continue

 - pause the workflow at the step allowing the admin an option to skip or retry the step.
 A failed step will automatically send the admin and the tech lead notification to their Next Matter inbox and an email to their provided email address.